ohAitch/alice-scratch/.archive/README.txt

 	zin                                    ‡
-	zutil 2012-may - 2012-dec              ‡ minor utils i used from clojure but couldn't code nicely inside clojure mutex-sh - 2016-08-16                  ‡ mutex implementation in shell script. outgrew and discarded.
+	zutil 2012-may - 2012-dec              ‡ minor utils i used from clojure but couldn't code nicely inside clojure mutex-sh - 2016-08-16                  ‡ mutex implementation in shell script. outgrew and discarded. image match - 2015-11 ish              ‡ attempt at using statistics to find the overlapping orientation of two images. gave up on.

 not yet fully combed for useful ideas / code
 	befunge